 All you need to do is throw in the chicken breasts, water, butter, cream of mushroom soup, garlic powder, and onion powder.
 Stir it up and put the lid on, and bam, you’re done!
 All you gotta do is wait for it to cook.

-On a side note, I love the word butter and cream.
-Don’t they make you happy?
-You know something is going to taste really great if you’ve added something creamy and buttery.
+On a side note, I love the word butter.
+Doesn’t it make you happy?
+You know food is going to taste really great if you’ve added something buttery.
 It’s going to be hard to wait those 6-8 hours until it’s done.
 Especially when the scent starts filling up the house.

 This meal will feed 6 people and fill them up.
 If you’d like to add more chicken you can do that.
 I would add a little more rice at the end, as well.